-When you start to delve deep into nutritional science you start to realize even the healthiest meals you normally eat can cause problems for you down the road… and that realization sucks.
+When you start to delve deep into nutritional science you realize even your healthiest meals can cause problems down the road.
+That realization sucks, but it can he helped if you only eat more raw food.

 What’s wrong with a dinner of organic broccoli, baked potato, and quinoa?
 It’s vegan, rich in nutrients like iron and protein, and isn’t processed.
 Sounds good right?
 Not entirely.
 The disappointing fact is that it’s all cooked.
 This means that all or most of the enzymes that were once abundant in these foods were destroyed during the heating process.
 Those enzymes are what allow us to digest the food we consume and break it down into the individual components our bodies need to survive.
 Since those enzymes are not present in cooked food, our body is required to make them.
 Luckily, our body is skilled at creating many different enzymes; but we tend to take that for granted.